-NAMEPA’s Safety at Sea event will explore the role of shipping during today’s period of global disturbance with an eye on impacts to mariners, ships and global trade.
-We will also look at emerging and future threats to “normal” maritime operations.
-We will be hearing from the USCG what safety issues are of greatest concern to them, learn the safety properties of fuels being examined to support decarbonization efforts, tools needed to reduce accidents due to the human factor, as well as fires on board ships, and strategies for improving the lives of mariners at sea.
+NAMEPA’s Safety at Sea event explored the role of shipping during today’s period of global disturbance with an eye on impacts to mariners, ships and global trade.
+We looked at emerging and future threats to “normal” maritime operations.
+We heard from the USCG what safety issues are of greatest concern to them, learn the safety properties of fuels being examined to support decarbonization efforts, tools needed to reduce accidents due to the human factor, as well as fires on board ships, and strategies for improving the lives of mariners at sea.

 1330: Setting the Stage - Shipping's Risks in a Turbulent World

 Welcome and Opening remarks - Ole Christian Schroder, Director, Environmental Compliance at Scorpio Group

 The Role of Shipping and National Security - Dr. Stephen E. Flynn (USCG, Ret.), Founding Director of the Global Resilience Institute, Northeastern University and formerly a Senior Fellow of National Security Studies at the Council on Foreign Relations

 USCG Safety Concerns - RDML Wayne Arguin, Assistant Commandant for Prevention Policy, USCG